cpjobling/EG-247-Resources/week7/ft1.md

 * $\tilde{x}(t) \to x(t)$ &ndash; the periodic signal tends to the aperiodic signal.

+# The Fourier Transform

-### Define the Inverse Fourier and Fourier Transform
+## Define the Inverse Fourier and Fourier Transform

 Putting these elements together we have an expression for the aperiodic signal in terms of its Fourier transform: